• Skip to main content

 Visiting Iguazu Falls – Argentina side

 Honestly, visiting Iguazu Falls on the Argentina side was just as thrilling as the Brazilian side.
 They are both different, yet both dramatic.
 We dedicated the better part of a day to each, leaving little time for other activities.
-Iguazu National Park Argentina was founded in 1934, five years ahead of the Brazilian park, It spans 67,000 hectares.
-It is a UNESCO World Heritage Site.
+Iguazu National Park Argentina was founded in 1934, five years ahead of the Brazilian park.
+It spans 67,000 hectares.
+The Argentina side is also a UNESCO World Heritage Site.

 Specific tips for visiting Iguazu Falls – Argentina side

-• The best place to get a map of the park is from the people selling the boat tour.
+- The best place to get a park map is from the people selling the boat tour.

 Nearby Argentina hotels